Powerlearnproject/se-day1-assignment-lifelegacy-alfonce/README.md

 JetBrains IntelliJ IDEA: Powerful for Java and web development with deep code analysis.
 PyCharm: Tailored for Python development with advanced debugging and testing features.
 Version Control Systems (VCS)
-A VCS is a tool that tracks changes to your code over time, letting you manage different versions of a project, collaborate with others, and revert to earlier states if something goes wrong.
+-A VCS is a tool that tracks changes to your code over time, letting you manage different versions of a project, collaborate with others, and revert to earlier states if something goes wrong.
 Key Features:
 Version Tracking: Keeps a history of all changes, so you never lose progress.
 Branching & Merging: Allows developers to work on different features or bug fixes simultaneously without interfering with each other’s work.